windfollowingheart/kornia_gradio/README.md

 ## 1. How to use

 ### 1.1 Prepare
-1. If you don't have conda virtual environment, create it: `conda create -n kornia_gradio python=3.9`
+1. If you don't have conda virtual environment, create it: `conda create -n kornia_gradio python=3.9`, then activate it: `conda activate kornia_gradio`

 2. Install package: `pip install -r requirements.txt`